Take the First Step Toward Your Health Care Career Now!

 How to become a healthcare administrator:

-There will be about 139,600 new positions open for healthcare administration candidates through 2030.
+We can expect to see about 61,400 new positions opening each year for healthcare administration candidates now through 2033 (bls.gov).
 People are living longer and remaining active until later in life.
 This is creating new opportunities across the entire health and medical fields for quality candidates.
 There will be an increase in medical facilities such as clinics and small hospitals, and large hospitals are expanding.
 For those reasons, the field of healthcare administration will be growing along with the entire industry.
 Now is a really good time to consider this career; it’s going to just keep growing.

 If healthcare administration doesn’t meet all you were looking for, check out these other great careers in the medical field here: Med Career Now careers